-Sit or stand at a table.
 Before announcing the trick, hide one of the coins within easy reach.
-The two coins are slightly different, on the back of the coin you will notice that they have a different number of “rays”.
+The two coins are slightly different, on the back of the coin you will notice that only one of the Happy reapers has a scar.
 If you have long sleeves, roll them up.
+Sit or stand at a table.

 Rub the coin against the table for a few seconds.

 Then, remove your right hand from the coin, place your hand on your shoulder with your forearm facing the audience, elbow resting on the table.

 Rub coin against your forearm, making sure your fingers obscure it from view.

 Repeat steps 2-7 a few times while talking about the pledge of Christianity being the Sacred Object that we think will make us whole and complete.

 When you are ready, pick up the coin like before, and rub it on the table.
 But this time keep the coin in your RIGHT hand.
 Because the people watching have seen you do the same gesture several times, they will assume it is still in your left hand (although you will need to practice to ensure the sleight of hand works).

 When you place your right hand on your neck, push it against your skin so that it stays in place, or let it drop into down the neckline of your clothes (ensuring that it won’t drop out and make noise).